sambetts/graph-calling-bots/src/examples/Group/GroupCallingBotFunctionsApp/README.md

 Note: the order of preference for call-history logger is: SQL, Cosmos, InMemory.
 If you have both SQL and Cosmos configured, it will use SQL.
 If you have neither, it will use InMemory.

+For SQL logging, the account in the connection string needs owner rights to the database as it'll create the schema (only) if the database is empty.

 ## Testing the Bot
 Expose the bot with NGrok:
 ```